What is SHRM-CP Certification?

 What It Actually Costs

 Talk to your employer before paying out of pocket.
 Most HR departments support certification as professional development.
 Many organizations cover the full cost of exam fees and study materials.
 Even if there's no formal policy, it's worth asking.
-The ROI argument is straightforward: certified HR staff make fewer compliance mistakes and bring validated competency to the role.
+SHRM-CP recertification requires 60 PDCs every 3 years, with member fees of $165 and non-member fees of $210; late renewal adds $75.
+Beyond the direct cost, the credential influences hiring decisions on a meaningful share of mid-level HR job postings.

 Salary Impact

 Beyond the direct salary bump, certification influences hiring decisions.
 Scan HR job postings and you'll see "SHRM-CP preferred" or "SHRM-CP required" on a significant share of mid-level positions.
 In competitive markets, it's often the tie-breaker between equally qualified candidates.
 Government agencies and healthcare organizations are particularly likely to require or prefer credentials.
-See our HR Salary Guide for detailed compensation analysis.
+See our HR career path analysis for level-by-level salary benchmarks.

 Honest Assessment: When SHRM-CP Is and Isn't Worth It